gyeomh/gyeomh.github.io/_pages/about.md

 Publications
 ======
-- **1 paper submitted to _2025 Conference of the North American Chapter of the Association for Computational Linguistics(NAACL)_** as a third author
+- **1 paper submitted to _2025 Conference of the North American Chapter of the Association for Computational Linguistics(NAACL)_** as a co-author
   - _Under Review_